Image

 Relevant Options

-Upgrade water and wastewater systems to accommodate projected changes in water quality and availability.
+Upgrade water and wastewater systems to accommodate projected changes in water quality, quantity and availability.

-Develop and update regional water models.
-Ensure water management models account for future climate conditions.
+Engage the water management authority and other water officials in the development and update of regional water management models to account for future climate conditions.

 Related Case Studies & Action Plans